This stylish router is the best option for mobile gaming, streaming video aps and superior WiFi connection for all of your devices.

 Seamless online gaming.
 Easily supports multiple devices streaming at once.
 Wide and strong coverage.
 Simple to prioritize important online activity.
 Secure network.

 Few users will find a use for all 8 LAN ports.

-Reaches up to 11 GB per second in speed and covers large structures.
-Tri-band function can dedicate one 5GHz band to gaming or other heavy-duty usage.
+Reaches up to 11 Gbps in speed and covers large structures.
+Tri-band function can dedicate 1 5GHz band to gaming or other heavy-duty usages.
 Offers advanced port forwarding.
-VPN can run simultaneously with regular connection.
+VPN can run simultaneously with a regular connection.

 The design isn’t for everyone.